YAHOO! IT'S NOW "SASKATOON SERVICEBERRY!"

 Click the Button for Help!

-Our most recent meeting was at The Honey Store in Fruitland, ID, on Saturday, April 16, 2016, which was "Nuc Pick-Up Day."
+We recently gathered for a field day at The Honey Store in Fruitland, ID, on Saturday, April 16, 2016, for "Nuc Pick-Up Day."
 Lessons from the Masters began @ 9 am.
 Many thanks to Shilo, Nick, Josh, Debbie, Tony and Family for hosting another great outing.
 The BEST!

 We meet the third Tuesday of most every month (unless we have a field trip, a Pub Swarm, etc.) at 6:30 pm, in Boise at: